liamfiddler/eleventy-plugin-transformdom/readme.md

 | outputPath | `string` | The output path/filename of the HTML file being generated |
 | inputDir | `string` | The source directory from which Eleventy is building the site ([see the Eleventy docs](https://www.11ty.dev/docs/config/#input-directory)) |
 | outputDir | `string` | The directory inside which the finished templates will be written to by Eleventy ([see the Eleventy docs](https://www.11ty.dev/docs/config/#output-directory)) |

+Note: _async_ transform functions are supported, however they will be run in sequence to prevent race conditions.

 ## Contributing